cmp-202/persistent-shell/README.md

     //See [Client events](https://github.com/mscdex/ssh2#client-events) for more information
     //if a non-standard prompt results from a successful connection then handle its },
+  //Optional: identifies when the stream is available and the first prompt is ready for input.
+  onFirstPrompt: function(){}

   //Optional: data is triggered on every stream data event providing the raw stream output
   onData: function( data ) {